maurice-herwig/wofa/README.md

-# Weight finite automata
+# WoFA

-This is a project to determine the weight of a regular language represented by a finite automaton.
+Weight of finite automata (WoFA) is a project to determine the weight of a regular language represented by a finite automaton.
 Besides the weight of a language, a measure of how far 2 regular languages are from each other can be determined by determining the weight of the symetric difference.

 ## Installation

-If you want to use this library stand-alone then use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements for this package
+If you want to use this library stand-alone then use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements for this package.

 ```bash
 pip install -r requirements.txt
 ```

-If you want to import this library into another project use
+If you want to import this library into another project use:

 ````bash
 pip install git+https://syre.fm.cs.uni-kassel.de/mherwig/wofa